 The goal is to water the entire root area which may require rotating the pot as you pour the water.

-To prevent temperature shock, I fill my watering cans at the end of each watering session in preparation for next time.
-If your tap water has chlorine (instead of chloramine), this allows it to off-gas and the water can warm to room temperature before it is needed.
+To prevent temperature shock, I fill my watering cans at the end of each watering session in preparation for next time which allows it to reach room temperature before use.

 Advice varies, but I follow those who say to water deeply when you do water.
 Make sure the roots get a nice, deep drink.
 Water should come out the drainage holes onto the drip dish below.
 Remove the excess after 15-30 minutes.